-1. Basic Services - Basic services are the permanent ongoing services specifically included in the call(s) at time of award or added through modification.
-For these services, the Contractor shall be compensated using the Basic Services Rates.
+1. Basic Services - Basic services are the permanent ongoing services included in the task order at time of award or added through modification.
+For these services the Contractor shall be compensated using the Basic Building Security Officer Services Rates.

-2. Temporary Additional Services - During the term of the BPA, the Government may have requirements for temporary additional services (TAS) beyond the basic requirements.
-Due to the nature of these services, the Contractor may be required to provide them with little advance notice.
-In such circumstances, the Contractor shall be compensated using the TAS rate for any temporary additional services requested less than 72 hours prior to the required start of such service.
-If applicable, the Contractor will be compensated at the TAS rate for a maximum of 72 hours after the start of such services.
-If the services are still required beyond 72 hours of performance the Basic Service Rate shall apply.
+2. Temporary Additional Services

 - a.
-In the event other agencies contact the Contractor to request Temporary Additional Services under a task order, the Contractor shall notify the FPS COTR and Contracting Officer immediately. - b.
-This temporary Additional Service provision is intended to satisfy the Government's short term, non-recurring needs for service.
-Should a continuing need for additional service arise, a contract modification will be issued by the government to provide for those services.
+During the term of the contract, the Government may have requirements for temporary additional service (TAS) requirements that are separate from the basic requirements.
+Due to the nature of these services, the Contractor may be required to provide them with little advance notice. - b.
+The Government may require temporary additional services under circumstances allowing for less than 72 hours advance notice.
+These are referred to as emergency services.
+For these services the Contractor shall be compensated using the emergency services rates proposed by the offeror and accepted by the Government.
+The emergency services rate shall apply for a maximum of 72 hours after start of such services.
+After the initial 72 hours of service the basic building security officer services rates shall apply. - c.
+In the event other agencies contact the Contractor to request emergency services under the task order, the Contractor shall notify the FPS Contracting Officer within eight hours of such request. - d.
+This additional services provision is intended to be used to satisfy the Government's short-term, non-recurring needs for service.
+Should a continuing need for additional service arise, a contract modification will be issued by the Government to provide for those services.

-Note: Requests for all services listed above must come from the Federal Protective Service Contracting Officer or his authorized representative.
+NOTE: Request for all services listed above must come from the Federal Protective Service Contracting Officer or his authorized representative.